codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 ## Attaching Event Handlers Within Adapter

-Within a `ListView`, we can easily [attach event listeners](http://guides.codepath.com/android/Basic-Event-Listeners#view-event-listeners) onto any of the views that are item position aware with:
+Within a `ListView`, we can easily [attach event listeners](http://guides.codepath.com/android/Basic-Event-Listeners#view-event-listeners) onto any of the views that are item position-aware with:

 ```java
 public class UsersAdapter extends ArrayAdapter<User> {